 Can you use a human thermometer on a dog?

 While you can’t take your dog’s temperature from their forehead, you may be able to use a forehead thermometer on your pet.
 Forehead thermometers often take temperature via infrared, which can be used on the skin of your dog’s inner ear and armpits.
 Remember that taking your dog’s temperature rectally is still the most accurate way to measure their temp, but this method may still provide a general idea of your pet’s temperature.
-This type of thermometer is most accurate when used on hairless areas of your pet, such as the belly, armpit, or inside of the ear.
+This type of thermometer is most accurate when used on hairless areas of your pet, such as the belly, armpit, or ear.

 Dog Thermometer: Tips for Success